adobe/aquarium-bait/README.md

 $ ./build_macos.sh
 ```

-This script will automatically create the useful slim base image in out directory
+This script will automatically create the not-existing images in out directory.
+You can specify the
+packer yml files as arguments to build the specific images.
+Also you can put `DEBUG=1` env var to
+tell builder to ask in case of any issue happening during the build.

+Also the builder supports `screenshot-packer` during the build process, you just need to build or
+place binary into `screenshot-packer` directory and run the build script.

 ### 4. Run pack of the images

-Now you can run script to pack all the generated macos images into tight tar.xz archives:
+Now you can run script to pack all the generated images into tight tar.xz archives:
 ```
 $ ./pack_macos.sh
 ```

+As with the build you can pack specific images by defining the out directories to pack.

 ## Upload the artifacts